Skip to primary navigation Skip to content Skip to footer

 Whisky Route #4: The Lowlands

 If there is a region that has seen its whisky landscape transformed in the last two decades, it surely is the Lowlands.
-Historically a hotspot of whisky merchants, the area produced a spirit which was considered poor in quality, a reputation caused by distillers who would rush through production with an appallingly fast distillation rate, resulting in a very harsh, raw spirit.
+Historically, a hotspot of whisky merchants, the area produced a spirit considered poor in quality, a reputation caused by distillers who would rush through production with an appallingly fast distillation rate, resulting in a very harsh, raw spirit.

-However, together with a reignited interest in the beauty and historic heritage that this land has to offer, the Lowlands are nowadays bursting with new distilling ventures which are expanding the profile of the local whisky in flavour and techniques.
+With a renewed interest in this land’s beauty and historical heritage, the Lowlands are bursting with new distilling ventures, expanding the local whisky profile in flavour and techniques.

 A trip back in time: Lindores Abbey

-In connection with this heritage, distillery founders Drew and Helen Mackenzie whose family owned the land around Abbey’s ruins decided to bring back distilling to Lindores, where they built the new site in harmony with the ruins and created a building in between a distillery and a museum.
+In connection with this heritage, distillery founders Drew and Helen Mackenzie, whose family owned the Abbey’s ruins, decided to bring back distilling to Lindores.
+They built the new site in harmony with the ruins and created a building that is both a distillery and a museum.

-Focusing on history, Lindores Abbey tries to tie in its production as much knowledge from the past as possible, which reflects in their first product, Aqua Vitae, in which local botanicals which were used by the monks are key ingredients.
+Focusing on history, Lindores Abbey tries to incorporate as much knowledge from the past into its production as possible.
+This is reflected in its first product, Aqua Vitae, where the monks used local botanicals as key ingredients.
 The Apothecary tour is quite a unique experience and makes you feel like an alchemist.

-Walking through the ruins of the abbey while sipping a dram and overlooking the evocative scenery on the Tay is just a wonderful experience.
-Overall, Lindores Abbey is a great spot for history geeks and countryside lovers.
+Walking through the abbey ruins while sipping a dram and overlooking the evocative scenery on the Tay is just a wonderful experience.
+Lindores Abbey is an excellent spot for history geeks and countryside lovers.

-Making our way towards St Andrews, we will pass close to Daftmill distillery, which is both a working farm and a distillery.
-Although this small producer is not open to visitors it is an extremely fascinating project: despite being up and running in 2005, the distillery released its first whisky only in 2017, with great anticipation for whisky enthusiasts.
+Making our way towards St Andrews, we will pass close to Daftmill Distillery, which is both a working farm and a distillery.
+Although this small producer is not open to visitors, it is a fascinating project.
+Despite being up and running in 2005, the distillery released its first whisky only in 2017, with great anticipation for whisky enthusiasts.

 Whisky University: St Andrews

-Featuring the oldest university in Scotland, a renowned golf course and a long, sandy beach, it is no wonder that St Andrews has become a popular hub for international students, golfers and tourists.
-Exuding history and not lacking a certain charm, the town is also a strategic place in-between two very interesting whisky spots.
+Featuring the oldest university in Scotland, a renowned golf course, and a long, sandy beach, it is no wonder that St Andrews has become a popular hub for international students, golfers, and tourists.
+Exuding history and not lacking a certain charm, the town is also a strategic place between two exciting whisky spots.

-Whilst in St Andrews, you could visit one of the St Andrews Brewing Company brewpubs: they are also a great place where to fuel up with some tasty bites.
+While in St Andrews, you could visit one of the St Andrews Brewing Company brewpubs.
+They are also great places to fuel up with tasty bites.

 A walk on the beach on a sunny day and exploring the ruins of the Cathedral of St Andrews offers a fascinating dive into nature and history.

-Heading out of St Andrews is the new distillery of Kingsbarns, which released its first single malt only in 2018.
+Heading out of St Andrews is Kingsbarns Distillery, which released its first single malt only in 2018.
 The buildings are the result of the restoration of a derelict farmstead.
-The Weymiss family, who owns the distillery and runs an independent bottling company, has done a great job in polishing the rustic buildings, which now host not only the distillery but also a shop and a lovely cafe with a nice view across the farmland.
-This is an interesting stop as it allows us to see the development of young whisky throughout the years, as well as taste the locally-made Darnley’s Gin.
+The Weymiss family, who owns the distillery and runs an independent bottling company, has done a great job polishing the rustic buildings, which now host not only the distillery but also a shop and a lovely cafe with a nice view across the farmland.
+This is an interesting stop as it allows us to see the development of young whisky throughout the years and taste Darnley’s Gin.

 Southern Fife drive-through

-Encompassing Southern Fife, heading towards Kirkcaldy and Leven, there is a series of distilleries (which are sadly not open to the public) but which are worth mentioning as they are important names in the whisky world.
+Encompassing Southern Fife, heading towards Kirkcaldy and Leven, a series of distilleries (sadly not open to the public) are worth mentioning as they are essential names in the whisky world.

-One of these is Diageo’s power plant for grain Whisky, Cameronbridge.
-The distillery, an impressive industrial implant, is also the largest and oldest operative grain distillery in Europe.
-Here, the backbone for many of the company’s blends is produced, as well as the single grain expressions Cameron Brig and Haig Club.
-Since 1998, they have also produced Gordon and Tanqueray’s gin and Smirnoff vodka.
+One of Diageo’s power plants for grain Whisky is Cameronbridge.
+The impressive industrial factory is also Europe’s largest and oldest operating grain distillery.
+It is the backbone for the company’s blends and single-grain expressions such as Cameron Brig and Haig Club.
+Since 1998, they have also made Tanqueray’s gin and Smirnoff vodka.

-Nearby, is the playhouse for whisky creators at Diageo: Leven distillery.
+Nearby is the playhouse for whisky creators at Diageo: Leven Distillery.
 Although pretty much unknown to the public, this distillery is equipped to prepare any style of whisky the company may want to produce.
-Starting as a bottling plant, it is now a centre for production and flavour experimentations, with a variety of stills and other equipment to support the company’s innovation in Scotch whisky.
+Starting as a bottling plant, it is now a centre for production and flavour experimentations, with various stills and other equipment to showcase the company’s innovation in Scotch whisky.

-Another distillery that focuses on experimenting and innovating is the smaller and independent, brand-new distillery of Inchdairnie, in Glenrothes.
-The distillery’s very unique equipment, which sees a mash filter instead of a mash tun and a hammer Mill as well as the use of a mix of brewing, winners and whisky yeasts, focuses on the goal of producing new styles of whisky – among which, one of the very few rye whiskies made in Scotland.
+Another distillery known for its focus on experimentation and innovation is the smaller, independent InchDairnie Distillery located in Glenrothes, Fife.
+It features unique equipment, including a mash filter instead of a traditional mash tun and a hammer mill.
+The distillery uses a blend of brewing, wine, and whisky yeasts to achieve its goal of producing new styles of whisky, including one of the very few rye whiskies made in Scotland.

-However, for the past decades, the Scottish capital couldn’t offer a working distillery for eager whisky tourists to visit the city.
-In fact, what was almost the only option was a trip to Glenkinchie Distillery which, set at a half-hour drive from the city centre, remains a nice place to visit for its rural setting in the Lothian farmland.
-It’s also a much-recommended destination for its museum, where they even have a miniature of a working distillery which allows for a broad overview of the whisky-making process.
+However, for the past decades, the Scottish capital has not been able to offer a working distillery for eager whisky tourists to visit.
+In fact, almost the only option was a trip to Glenkinchie Distillery, which, at a half-hour drive from the city centre, remains a nice place to visit for its rural setting in the Lothian countryside.
+It’s also a much-recommended destination for its museum, where they even have a miniature of a working distillery, which allows for a broad overview of the whisky-making process.

 Photo: Holyrood Distillery